yashints/impostor-syndrome/README.md

 And many more.
 Let's keep this repo growing by your thoughtful PRs and comments.

-## People who have experinced importor syndrome
+## People who have experienced impostor syndrome

 1. [Yaser Adel Mehraban](https://twitter.com/yashints)